AyushSMD/OnieroRAG/README.md

 >
 > > **Note:** Make sure you have the [Jupyter Notebook extension pack](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) installed.

 Navigate to the `samples/` directory and look for `main.ipynb`.
-Select your kernel to use the virtual python you created, and then you should be able to run it!
+Select your kernel to use the virtual python environment you created, and then you should be able to run it!
 Have fun!